 All that and those the lands of Fintonagh otherwise Ra(th)keeran otherwise Castleleigh with the appurtenances and All that and those the Town and lands of, Fintonagh otherwise Rathkeeran otherwise Castleleigh one Balliboe, Finan otherwise Courmere one Balliboe, Loggetigill otherwise Leggetigill one Balliboe, Benenamullen otherwise Mullen one Balliboe, Killelessie otherwise Killissie otherwise Killalissie one Balliboe, Tonagheitra one Balliboe, Straghduffegower one Balliboe, Garrewery otherwise Garwary one Balliboe, Ballinaskelgie otherwise Skelgagh one ballyboe, Donaghgoran otherwise Dungoran one Balliboe, Edentoodery otherwise Edentoudery one Balliboe, Lackaboy one Balliboe, Tonegrenane otherwise Tyrenane one Balliboe, Toneghenan otherwise Tonagh one Balliboe, Syonhugh otherwise Syoney one Balliboe, Tullyrush one Balliboe, Carcorbally one Balliboe, Drumheruck otherwise Drumhurke one Balliboe, Straguraskie otherwise Straniske one balliboe, Mullasilloge one Balliboe, Kilberry one Balliboe, Drumlaghan one Balliboe, Shreaggagourie one Balliboe, Derryaghnan otherwise Draghton one Balliboe Mullinadrummon otherwise Ballynadrummon otherwise Mornblanedrummon otherwise Clonedrummon otherwise Uriblanedrummon one Balliboe, Arditony one Balliboe, Aghibrassil one Balliboe, Townaghoane one Balliboe, Rowarran one Balliboe, Edinesope one Balliboe, Lisgardeffe otherwise Lisnagardy one Balliboe, Taticriby otherwise Tatecrivey otherwise Lisnacrivey one Balliboe, Gardrum one Balliboe, Tatterfadda otherwise Tattafadda otherwise Tatafadi otherwise Aghafad one Balliboe, the town and lands of Strabane, Lorganbay, Coragh and Liscomie being subdenominations of Correseston otherwise Corriskshe one Balliboe, Corglass one Balliboe, and Tatemoyle one Balliboe the town and lands of Anaghrunane, Annaghmurragh, Anaghbow, Carnarouske, Goldaldrew, Laccam Lisnabubary, Lissdergan, Lissavaddy, Legaimaghry, Liskey, Mullans otherwise Roghan, Sionfin and Scrigagh with the appurtenances and which said several towns land tenements hereditaments and premises are known & commonly called by the several names.

-The Browne-Lecky's for a number of years spent time between their 2 residences, in 1915, Conolly advertised Fintimara for let or sale, it was eventually sold c.1919.
+The Browne-Leckys divided their time between Ecclesville and their home Fintimara, in Rostrevor, County Down.
+In 1915, Conolly advertised Fintimara for lease or sale, and it was ultimately sold around 1919.

 Above; Raymond Saville Conolly de Montmorency Lecky Browne-Lecky